digidem/leaflet-side-by-side/README.md

 var sideBySide = require('leaflet-side-by-side')
 ```

-Then create a map, add two layers to it, and create the SideBySide control and add it to the map:
+For tile layers create a map, add two layers to it, and create the SideBySide control and add it to the map:

 ```js
 var map = L.map('map').setView([51.505, -0.09], 13);